 I launched Vegbooks in October 2009, and I’m delighted to feature reviews by incredible contributors, all of whom are volunteers.
 I couldn’t do it without Jennifer Gannett, another vegan mom who writes reviews, helps with outreach, and manages our Facebook page.

 Contact me at vegbooks (at) gmail (dot) com.

 Most of the books we review are from the library, a book swapping club, or our own collections, but occasionally, we do receive review copies from publishers free of cost.
 We pledge not to sell these books, and review copies do not always receive positive reviews.
 You will, however, catch us waxing poetic about books (regardless of source) that support and promote vegetarian values, and do so in a way that is entertaining, smart, and original.

 About the links on Vegbooks:

 Most of the links on our site are to informational or charitable content of interest to our readers.
 From time to time, however, we do include Amazon affiliate links, for which we receive a small commission.
-If you would like to help defray the operational expenses associated with Vegbooks (such as web hosting), please consider using the Amazon widget in the righthand column the next time you’re shopping online, or click through this link.
+If you would like to help defray the operational expenses associated with Vegbooks (such as web hosting), please consider using this link.
+Your purchases can support more reviews for vegetarian and vegan families.

 Check us out: